amitojsjk/amitojsjk/README.md

 - 🔭 I’m learning about **Web Development.**

-- 🌱 Currently working on my skills, learning **Backend using MySQL database and trying my hand on Joomla to expertise Frontend designing.**
+- 🌱 Currently working on my skills, doing **Backend using MySQL database and trying my hand on Joomla to expertise Frontend designing.**

 - 📫 How to reach me **amitoj261@gmail.com**